Ranatunge Karunananda: Legacy

 Japanese reporter Haruo Suzuki was one of the first reporters to have an interview with Karunananda following the race.
 Instantly, Japanese media started to portray Karunananda as a hero.
 When questioned, Karunananda told reporters: "The Olympic spirit is not to win, but to take part.
 So I came here.
 I took part in the 10,000 meters and completed my rounds."

 He was flooded with small gifts which Japanese fans usually send to their heroes.
 The Olympic Village post office asked him to come down and collect his mail because the sack was too big for them to deliver.
 "I saw you on television running all one and I couldn't keep back my tears", a letter from a young housewife said.
 "I felt I was feeling for the first time the true Olympic spirit".

-Karunananda's Olympic story has been entered into Japanese school textbooks titled 'Uniform Number 67', 'Bottom Ranked Hero'.
+Karunananda's Olympic story has been entered into Japanese elementary school national language textbooks titled 'Uniform Number 67', 'Bottom Ranked Hero'.

 Death

-Karunananda was invited to Japan in January 1975, but died drowning in the Namal Oya reservoir in Ampara two weeks before.
+Karunananda was invited to Japan in January 1975, but died drowning in the Namal Oya reservoir in Ampara, Sri Lanka two weeks before.
 His wife suffered a mental breakdown following her husband’s death and the family was forced onto the streets.
 Later, one of the relatives offered to fund and take care of his family.
 The Sri Lankan government did not acknowledge his legacy or look after his family.
+In June 2026, more than 50 years after Karunananda’s death, Newswire reported that his widow would receive monthly financial assistance from the President’s Fund to support her medical treatment and clinical needs.